 MIT Sloan Distinguished Professor of Management Science Catherine Tucker takes viewers through her recent research looking at the ways algorithms appear to reinforce existing inequalities.
 She uncovers some surprising underlying reasons, including cost-minimizing, machine learning, and relying on economic history to categorize consumers.

 Companies are rapidly deploying artificial intelligence to lessen the burden on service employees and create a more streamlined process.
 Michelle Shell, Visiting Assistant Professor, Operations & Technology Management, shares how they can successfully integrate AI without losing the trust and satisfaction of their customers.

 Steve Tadelis, Sarin Chair in Leadership and Strategy at the University of California, Berkley, Haas School of Business, walks viewers through different ways of increasing consumer confidence in online marketplaces.
-Each takes an engineering approach to economics: creating testable hypotheses and then using data to
+Each takes an engineering approach to economics: creating testable hypotheses and then using data to actually test them.

 While open collaboration platforms like Wikipedia have dramatically increased the world’s access to educational information, enormous gaps remain that may actually drive economic inequities.
 New research by Questrom's Dylan Walker and PhD student Kai Zhu uncovers a solution.

 AI continues to enhance the consumer shopping experience.
 Chiara Longoni, Assistant Professor of Marketing, recently discussed her article published in the Journal of Marketing — based on data from over 3,000 people who took part in 10 experiments:

 When consumers are seeking functional or practical products, they tend to trust AI's recommendations more than a human's.
 But the opposite is true when